SEC Reaffirms Securities Laws Apply to Tokenisation

 SEC Confirms Technology Neutrality in Securities Regulation

-This means that issuers must either register securities with the SEC or rely on a valid exemption, regardless of whether the securities are issued in traditional form or tokenised.
-The SEC explicitly rejected the notion that tokenisation creates a new asset class that is exempt from regulation.
+This means that whether securities are offered in a traditional format or as tokenised assets, issuers must still register them with the SEC or meet the requirements for a legitimate exemption.
+Additionally, the SEC categorically rejected the notion that tokenisation produces a new asset class that is unregulated.

 Issuer-Sponsored Tokenised Securities